aronsoneli/401Project/README.md

 The goal of this research is to highlight biomechanical interactions that baseball hitters demonstrate to affect bat speed, an already proven metric that positively impacts performance.
 In doing so, I will attempt to distinguish potential differences between different sequencing types, body masses, right-handed and left-handed hitters to determine if certain biomechanics should be altered.
 Using findings from the OpenBiomechanics Driveline data, I took bat speed findings and applied them to MLB data from Baseball Savant.

 # R Files
-- All data manipulation can be found in the explore folder
+- All data manipulation and analysis can be found in the explore folder
 - The DrivelineBiomechanics and MLB Statcast files are where I produced my code
 - The exploratory findings are my initial investigations into other variables, such as attack angle.